slatedocs/slate/source/includes/_configuration.md

 ```

 See the configuration section for more information on the available config settings and environment variable functionality.

+### Using the Scout Heroku Add-on

+Scout is also available as a [Heroku Add-on](https://elements.heroku.com/addons/scout).
+The add-on automates setting the proper Heroku config variables during the provisioning process.

 ## Cloud Foundry <img src="images/cf_logo.png" style="float:right;width: 150px" />